-- Faculty: Irving K. Barber School of Arts and Sciences
+- Faculty: Irving K. Barber Faculty of Science

 - Degree: Bachelor of Science

-- 4 yrs Length
+- Length 4 yrs

 Experiential learning and research

-The Biochemistry and Molecular Biology program includes a strong lab component, which is essential for students working in this area.
-The program also allows you to do a directed studies research project with various professors in both chemistry and biology.
+The Biochemistry and Molecular Biology program includes a strong lab component, which is essential for students working in this area, and the opportunity to do a directed-studies research project with various professors in both chemistry and biology.